-The Code of Conduct sets the standard for ethical and professional conduct for the global data analysis, research and insights community.
+The ICC/ESOMAR International Code on Market, Opinion and Social Research and Data Analytics sets the standard of ethical and professional conduct for the global data, research and insights community.
 It is enforced worldwide by a global values-based partnership.

 Three core principles to guarantee ethical conduct